-- 1. The deficiency "Cracks/Gaps" is applicable to both foundation walls and floors (structure slabs). - 2.
-For Foundation "Spalling/Exposed Rebar": The inspector is to record spalling (no exposed rebar) deficiency relative only to the percentage of the foundation area observed.
+- 1. The deficiency Cracks/Gaps is applicable to both foundation walls and floors (structure slabs). - 2.
+For Foundation, Spalling/Exposed Rebar deficiencies, the inspector is to record spalling (no exposed rebar) relative only to the percentage of the foundation area observed.
 The percentage is to be calculated based on each foundation wall of the building.